riikkawho/portfolio/README.md

 # portfolio
-A small portfolio as React-app
+A small [portfolio](https://portfolioappis.herokuapp.com/) as React-app.

+This portfolio is coded with skills gained in approximately 3 months from my first 'Hello World'.
+Please, review kindly.